shodushi/octovue/README.md

 An alternative UI for octoprint based on vue.js and bulma css framework

 ## Latest enhancements
- - added Page for external Touchscreen with tile buttons
+ - added page for external touchscreen with tile buttons
  - minor improvements and fixes
  - dashboard:
    - widget for filebrowser